Summary Card

 Management of Microtia

-The surgical treatment of microtia is centred on autologous, alloplastic or prosthetic materials through two common techniques: Brent or Nagata.
-The number goal is to restore hearing, followed by reconstruction.
+The surgical treatment of microtia is centred on autologous, alloplastic, or prosthetic materials through two common techniques: Brent or Nagata.
+The number one goal is to restore hearing, followed by reconstruction.

 The management of microtia should focus on the patient's goals, the timing of intervention, and surgical options in a multi-disciplinary team.
 Reconstruction is usually around the age of 7 - at this stage, the patient's ear size is suitable, donor site cartilage is suitable and the patient can often help make an informed decision.